Home Blog 6 cost-saving inventory control techniques to optimise your stock management

 5. Fine-tune your stock replenishment strategies

-You can only optimise stock levels when you have informed inventory purchasing practices and only order the amount of inventory you need.
+You can only optimise stock levels if you have informed inventory purchasing practices and only order the amount of inventory you need.

-Most businesses will reorder when they hit a fixed date or when stock drops to a specified level – the defined reorder point.
-Most enterprise resource planning (ERP) and warehouse management systems (WMS) will either reorder a fixed or variable amount to meet a minimum or maximum stock capacity.
-However, if these methods lead to stockouts or excess stock, you need a smarter stock replenishment method.
-A more ‘informed’ or dynamic approach is to factor in the following variables:
+Most businesses reorder when they reach a fixed date or when stock drops to a specified level known as the reorder point.
+Most enterprise resource planning (ERP) and warehouse management systems (WMS) will either reorder a fixed or variable amount to meet a minimum or maximum stock level.
+However, if these methods cause stockouts or excess stock, you should consider a more ‘informed’ or dynamic approach that factors the following variables:

 • Demand forecasts